paulwilcox/SCTester/readMe.md

 Note that this package is still in version 0.
-In other words, it probably won't work unless you're really keeping up with what I'm doing.
+In other words, it may not work and troubleshooting it might be difficult at this time.

-Don't worry, I'll try to have this usable soon.
+Don't worry, over time this becomes increasingly usable.
+When it seems robust enough, I'll mark it as version 1.

 ## Description